5ives/lorenzoparas/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use this website, start the website using:
+To use this website locally, start the website using:
    ```sh
    npm start
    ```

 The website should then be active on [localhost:3000](http://localhost:3000).

+This website is also online on [lorenzoparas.me](lorenzoparas.me).

 <!-- ROADMAP -->
 ## Roadmap